-What does educational development (or faculty development) at a smaller college involve?
+What does educational development (or faculty development) for active teacher-scholars look like?
 Here are some of the major areas of work:

 New faculty | I develop the orientation programs for new faculty and provide ongoing support for faculty across their early years.